hasanmoudud/geocompr/main.md

 #> 1    1 0.799
 ```

+<!-- # maybe add a figure (boxplot) showing the differences between tuning and no tuning?-->

 So far spatial CV has been used to assess the ability of learning algorithms to generalize to unseen data.
-For spatial prediction, one would tune the hyperparameters on the complete dataset (see Chapter \@ref(eco)).
+For spatial predictions, one would tune the hyperparameters on the complete dataset.

-<!-- # maybe add a figure (boxplot) showing the differences between tuning and no tuning?-->
+This will be covered in Chapter \@ref(eco).

 ## Conclusions